US/Canada to Myanmar 40–80% OFF

 Expert answers on routing, carriers, timing, and fees

-Did Myanmar change the mandatory travel insurance requirement in late 2025?
+Is the mandatory inbound travel insurance still required in late 2025?

 How does Air Traveler Club find cheap flights to Myanmar?